Welding Training Series:

 1. Drying of welding rod

-The welding rod is easy to absorb moisture from the air, which will affect the process performance and weld quality.
+The welding rod is prone to absorbing moisture from the atmosphere, which can negatively impact its performance and the quality of the weld.

-Therefore, the welding rod (especially alkaline welding rod) must be dried before use.
+Therefore, it is important to dry the welding rod (especially alkaline welding rods) prior to use.

 2. Storage of welding rods

-1) Welding rods must be stored by category, model and specification to avoid confusion.
+1) Welding rods should be organized and stored by type, model, and specifications to prevent confusion.

-Electrodes used for important welding structures, especially low hydrogen electrodes, should preferably be stored in a special warehouse, with a temperature of more than 5 ℃ and a relative humidity of no more than 60%.
+3) Low hydrogen electrodes, which are essential for critical welding structures, should be stored in a dedicated warehouse with a temperature above 5°C and relative humidity no higher than 60%.

 3.2 Welding wire

-In order to better realize the mechanization and automation of welding, welding wires are used as welding materials.
+To further advance the mechanization and automation of welding, welding wires are utilized as the welding material.

 The wire used as filler metal or for conducting electricity during welding is called welding wire.